Skip to main content

 Easywire™ walks you through every wiring recipe visually.

-This is the opposite polarity convention from the Output 8 — on the LED Controller, you bring V+ from your power supply to the load's V+, and the controller switches the GND/negative leg of the load.
+Positive (V+) is always on and the Negative (V-) is switched on and off.
+This is the opposite polarity convention from the Output 8.
+On the LED Controller, you bring V+ from your power supply to the load's V+, and the controller switches the GND/negative leg of the load.
+This supports the way standard LED panels and strips expect channel switching to work.

 Channel voltage selection

-The controller's channels operate at the voltage you set during provisioning — 12V or 24V.
-Mixing channel voltages on a single controller isn't supported; if you need both, use two LED Controllers.
+The controller's channels operate at the voltage you run your IgorBox controller with - 12V or 24V.
+Mixing channel voltages on a single controller isn't supported; if you need both, use two LED Controllers or use an RGBW-PWR breakout to inject the other voltage.

-Wiring a panel light, pinspot, or strip — use the breakout
+Wiring an LED strip or larger fixture — use the RGBW-PWR breakout

-For real lighting loads, don't wire the load directly to a channel.
-The 20 mA clamp will limit how bright it gets, and the channel can't deliver the current the load wants.
+For loads that draw more than 20 mA — LED strips, large fixtures — don't wire the load to a 20 mA channel (onboard or on a standard breakout).
+The clamp will limit how bright it gets, and the channel can't deliver the current the load wants.

-Instead, use the RGBW-PWR breakout.
-The breakout takes the channel's signal and drives the actual lighting load with substantially more current.
-From Studio's perspective, breakout channels look just like onboard channels — same envelopes, same dimming, same UI.
+Instead, use the RGBW-PWR breakout in place of the standard breakout on that bank.
+It has its own power supply, so it drives the actual lighting load with real current.
+From Studio's perspective, RGBW-PWR channels look just like onboard channels — same envelopes, same dimming, same UI.

 Wiring the inputs